Brand Names: US

 - Avoid grapefruit and grapefruit juice.

-- Avoid or limit drinking wine, beer, or mixed drinks to less than 3 drinks a day.
+- Avoid or limit drinking alcohol to less than 3 drinks a day.
 Drinking too much alcohol may raise your chance of liver disease.
 Alcohol may cause more flushing.

 - If you are 65 or older, use this drug with care.
 You could have more side effects.